 Throughout this article, we'll cover rules that apply to both types of organizations, with special attention to the stricter requirements for registered charities.

-Increased CRA scrutiny on executive compensation: Following recent audits of major charities, the CRA has intensified review of compensation arrangements.
-In 2024-2025, several organizations faced penalties for inadequate documentation of executive pay decisions.
+CRA's increased scrutiny on executive compensation.
+Following a series of high-profile audits of major Canadian charities, the CRA has intensified its review of compensation arrangements.
+Organizations facing audit have been penalized specifically for inadequate documentation of how executive pay decisions were made — not for the amounts themselves.

-What this means for your organization: Review your compensation approval processes now.
-Ensure your bylaws are ONCA-compliant if you're in Ontario, update salary benchmarks with 2024-2025 data, and strengthen documentation of all compensation decisions.
+What this means for your organization right now: Review your compensation approval process, confirm your bylaws are ONCA-compliant if you're in Ontario, update your salary benchmarks with 2025 data, and strengthen documentation of every compensation decision made since your last review.

 The CRA doesn't provide a specific dollar amount for "reasonable" compensation—instead, they assess whether salaries are appropriate based on several factors.